 - Institutional Aid, (only available to traditional undergraduate students, registered full-time and assessed the full-time tuition rate (12-18 units per semester, excluding January Interterm).

-A student may be prevented from registering for a semester/term if there is an overdue debt from a previous semester or term.
+A student may be prevented from registering for a semester/term or trimester if there is an overdue debt from a previous semester or term.

 Students who have not made the necessary financial arrangements may have their classes cancelled for nonpayment.
 The University offers the payment options listed below, which must be completed at the time of registration.